 Rising birth rates and female workforce participation have led to a higher demand for ECEC services and consequently for ECEC educators.
 This trend is expected to continue.
 The implementation of the NQF and the national commitment to universal access to early childhood education have also increased the demand for qualified ECEC educators, particularly in preschool and long-day care settings.
-It is also important that educators have the relevant cultural competencies in inclusive practices that respond to the diverse needs of children.

-Outside School Hours Care (OSHC) is a recognised growth sector, resulting in a need for greater numbers of skilled staff.
-The Early Childhood Education and Care National Workforce Census 13 contains statistics which show that the largest increases in ECEC workforce size between 2013 and 2016 data collections were for Family day care: up 131.8%, Outside school hours care :up 52%, Vacation care:up 49.7%, Long day care: up43.5%
+OSHC is a recognised growth sector, resulting in a need for greater numbers of skilled staff.
+The Early Childhood Education and Care National Workforce Census14 contains statistics which show that the largest increases in the ECEC workforce size between the 2013 and 2016 data collections were for Family Day Care (up 131.8%), OSHC (up 52%), Vacation Care (up 49.7%), and Long-day Care (up 43.5%).